hassan-gsis/SurWay--MERN/README.md

 <hr>

 <hr>

-> Below is an excerpt from the Blog I wrote about the Making of SurWay, you can find the original post [here](https://www.linkedin.com/pulse/surway-survey-site-drivers-my-first-react-app-rohan-sawant/)

 #### SurWay

 I completed work on my first React App a few days ago, the App is called SurWay.